-Bliss earned Soukup recognition from the Minnesota Book Awards (2021 Finalist), Independent Publisher Book Awards (2020 Bronze Medalist), and the Eric Hoffer Award (2020 Finalist).
-His second novel, Blood Up North, was released in February 2022 from Vine Leaves Press.
-The novel has been recognized by the NYC Big Book Awards (2022 Winner), American Fiction Awards (2022 Finalist), and the Eric Hoffer Award (2022 Finalist).
-Soukup’s third novel, Ashes, Ashes, was recognized by the Petrichor Prize (2021 Finalist) and was released in April 2024 from Vine Leaves Press.
+Bliss earned Soukup recognition from the Minnesota Book Awards (2021 Finalist), Independent Publisher Book Awards (2020 Bronze Medalist), and Eric Hoffer Awards (2020 Finalist).
+His second novel, Blood Up North (Vine Leaves Press, 2022) earned recognition from the NYC Big Book Awards (2022 Winner), American Fiction Awards (2022 Finalist), and the Eric Hoffer Award (2022 Finalist).
+Soukup’s third novel, Ashes, Ashes (Vines Leaves Press, 2024) earned recognition from the Petrichor Prize (2021 Finalist) and Independent Publisher Book Awards (2024 Gold Medalist).
+His fourth novel, More Mr. Nice Guy, is forthcoming from Vine Leaves Press in 2027.

 Soukup received a philosophy degree from St. John’s University (Minnesota) in 2010.
 Excerpts from his works have been published in Fluent Magazine and Sou’wester.
 He was a semifinalist for the 2017 American Short Fiction Prize and shortlisted by C&R Press for its 2019 Book Award.
 Soukup lives in Saint Paul with his brilliant wife, Ashley.